-ČEZ Group operates 35 hydroelectric power plants (which include 7 run-of-river power plants, 3 pumped storage hydro power plants and 25 small-scale hydro power plants with installed capacity of 724 MW, 1,934 MW and 65 MW respectively).
-In 2006, hydroelectic power plants (excluding pumped storage hydro power plants) generated 1.752 TWh of electricity, representing approximately 3% of ČEZ Group's total electricity generation.
+CEZ GROUP operates 36 hydroelectric power plants (which include 7 Run-of-River power plants, 3 pumped storage hydro power plants and 26 Small-scale hydro power plants with installed capacity 724 MW, 1,145 MW and 65 MW respectively).
+In hydroelectric power plants (excluding pumped storage hydro power plants) were in 2008 generated 1,547 GWh of electricity were generated representing approximately 2% of CEZ GROUP's total electricity generation.

 Nine of these plants are situated on dams on the Vltava river creating a cascade operation controlled by a central control system.
-Hydroelectric power represents an important and cost-effective source of peak load generation for ČEZ Group.
+Hydroelectric power represents an important and cost-effective source of peak load generation for CEZ GROUP.
 In recent years, the electricity consumption pattern in the Czech Republic has exhibited increasing intra-day peak demand.
-Additional development of hydropower generation in the Czech Republic is limited by the topography of the country and ČEZ Group is currently not constructing and does not have plans to construct any new hydroelectric power plants.
+Additional development of hydropower generation in the Czech Republic is limited by the topography of the country and CEZ GROUP is currently not constructing and does not have plans to construct any new hydroelectric power plants.